-- Computer or app access - Fill out quick application form on CoCoRaHS website - CoCoRaHS standard rain gauge - Automated gauges are not utilized b/c they can underestimate heavy rain, have a hard time with snow, and they are not used in order to make sure everyone is utilizing the same gauge - Can be found on the CoCoRaHS website and many other places online for around \$35. - Snowboard/measuring stick
+- Computer or app access - Fill out quick application form on CoCoRaHS website - CoCoRaHS standard rain gauge - Automated gauges are not utilized b/c they can underestimate heavy rain, have a hard time with snow, and they are not used in order to make sure everyone is utilizing the same gauge - Can be found on the CoCoRaHS website and many other places online for around \$35.
+There is another gauge the tropo gauge that is more expensive with more included.
+It doesn't matter which one of the two you get.
+This training will show the original (upper right gauge). - Snowboard/measuring stick

 Observer Information Postal Address

 First Name Address

-Last Name

-Home State Alabama •

-Phone County Select County
+Phone Phone State Alabama County Select County

-Day Phone Email City

-Email Zip
+Email Private Paties City Zip

-Daily Internet Access: ○Yes ○No
+Daily Internet Access: C Yes C No

-Station Location Information

-Station Information: Station Address
+Station Location Information Station Information: Station Address

-ocation Description: (example: Gauge ☐ Same as Postal Address

-ocated at the 3rd house South of Fifth Ave on Address

-Vine.)
-State Alabama

-Location Coordinates: (if available) in decimal County Select County
+Location Description: (example: Gauge located at the 3rd house South of Fifth Ave on Vine.)
+Location Coordinates: (if available) in decimal degrees.
+Latitude (40.5993): State Alabama County Select County Z Zip

-degrees.
-City

-Latitude (40.5993) : Longitude (105.1152) : Zip

-, ,

 Additional Information

-How did you find out about CoCoRaHS?

-Are you 18 years old or younger? ○ Yes ○ No )

-Age: Parent or Guardian Name:
+Are you 18 years old or younger?
+CYes CNo Age: Parent or Guardian Name: Grade:

-Grade:

-Set Market